Amazing Tree House Ideas and Building Tips

 Building Tip 1: Site considerations

-Building Tip 2: Keep weight and stability in mind
+Building Tip 2: Keep weight and stability in mind for treehouse ideas

 - Build the platform as close to the trunk as possible and add diagonal bracing for extra strength to support uneven loads.

 - Put the load over the base of the tree, not on one side.

 - For heavy tree houses, consider spreading the weight among several trees.

 - A tree house will act as a sail in strong winds, which can add a large load to the tree’s roots.
 In high-wind areas, build your tree house in the lower third of the tree.

 - When building on one main trunk, level the main platform by cantilevering the beams and supporting them from below.

 Building Tip 3: Don’t Restrict Tree Growth